 #2 - Paid Media Kicks Things Up a Few Notches

 Paid advertising for content may seem counterintuitive.
 After all, isn't the content we create is supposed to be the hook that drives the traffic?

 Nothing markets itself, and content is no different.
 Paid media is where you pay to leverage control of a channel.

 Also, most direct marketing methods such as print media or direct mail pieces won't work for content promotion.
 They are too expensive, and the return on investment is too limited.

 There are paid promotion strategies that can be very effective when it comes to marketing your content.

-- Paid Search – Pay per click campaigns using Google AdWords are a sure fire way to increase traffic, and there are ways maximize your budget.
-Make sure your ad copy matches the content your promoting.
+- Paid Search - Pay-per-click campaigns using Google AdWords are a sure-fire way to increase traffic, and there are ways to maximize your budget.
+Make sure your ad copy matches the content you're promoting.

 - Targeted Facebook Ads - Facebook allows you to promote posts in much the same way as PPC.
 You can also target your promoted posts to reach a desired demographic.